Invoice OCR Error Handling: How to Reduce Manual Review

 • Document-structure issues.
 Multi-page invoices, attached statements, supporting documents, or mixed-document files create routing problems before field extraction is even evaluated.
 If the system cannot separate structure reliably, every later field becomes less trustworthy.

 These categories matter because they imply different controls.
 Image-quality problems often need re-upload rules or fallback review.
 Unusual layouts call for a system that can handle varied document structures without depending on brittle templates.
 Table failures need stronger parsing and verification of row-level logic.
 Ambiguous fields need context-aware extraction plus field-level validation.
-Mixed-document and multi-page issues need document classification and page-aware handling before finance teams trust any extracted values.
+Mixed-document and multi-page issues need document classification for mixed AP batches and page-aware handling before finance teams trust any extracted values.

 This is also why invoices that look readable to a person can still fail in production.
 A reviewer can infer that the number near "Total Due" matters or that VAT is the tax field.
 The extractor has to interpret layout and labels correctly every time.
 Teams should therefore apply stricter checks to totals, dates, supplier identity, invoice numbers, line items, and tax treatment than to lower-risk descriptive fields.